-(3) When a nutrient content or any synonymous claim is made for the nutrients indicated in schedule-I, itshall be made in accordance with the conditions specified in Schedule I, provided flexibility in the wording of a nutrition claim is as per Schedule II, or the use of any other word if they are in accordance with conditions specified in Schedule I and the meaning of the claim is not altered.
+- [(3) When a nutrient content or any synonymous claim is made for the nutrients indicated in Schedule-I, it shall be made in accordance with the conditions specified in the said Schedule, provided flexibility in the wording of a nutrition claim is as per Schedule-II, or the use of any other word, if they are in accordance with conditions specified in Schedule-I and the meaning of the claim is not altered.] - (4) Where a nutrient comparative claim is made, the foods shall be different versions of the same food or similar foods being compared and shall be easily identifiable and the relative difference of the claimed parameter between the compared foods is- - [(a) at least thirty per cent. in the energy value or macronutrients content; - (b) at least ten per cent. of the recommended dietary allowances per 100 g or 100 ml, for claims about micronutrients other than sodium; - (c) at least twenty-five per cent. in case of sodium, or the equivalent value for salt: